-Students may either read an extract from Vergil's Aeneid or a selection of poetry by Catullus, Virgil, Horace, Ovid and Martial.
-We also read a selection of prose extracts, usually from Tacitus and Pliny.
+Students read an extract from Vergil's Aeneid Book VI.
+We also read a selection of prose extracts.
 Students will write their own translations after preparing and discussing them in class with their teacher.
 We start from the texts and explore widely within the cultural framework they offer.